Is there a (Pseudo)Scalar at 95 GeV?: Phenomenology of a 95 GeV (Pseudo)Scalar

-The very right-hand side of the equation corresponds to the case of alignment limit (both for the scalar and the pseudoscalar model) for which the production strength $R_{gg}$ simplifies out and $R_{\tau \gamma}$ depends only on the ratio between the $\tau\tau$ and the $\gamma\gamma$ decay ratios.
-For the $b\bar{b}$ excess at LEP, the relevant observable is the ratio
+the signal strength can be expressed in terms of the decay widths of the scalar and pseudoscalar states of the 2HDM+a/s. \\ \\ Finally, for the $b\bar{b}$ excess at LEP, the relevant observable is the ratio

 with